UI composition - the blind spot of distributed systems

 The technology used for the composition is not that important.
 Using

-C#, in a strongly typed manner (so no use of
+C#, in a strictly typed manner (so no use of

 C# can introduce tons of boilerplate code for something that, in